 Displaying males give a low, croaky how loooong!
 Females give a short, froglike croak.
 In flight, the hooded merganser’s wings produce a high whistle.

 The hooded merganser is a hidden treasure of wooded wetlands, lakes, and bays, and is often spotted in small flocks skirting the back edge of fresh or brackish bodies of water.
 Hooded mergansers occur in many areas also frequented by wood ducks.
-Ponds, rivers, creeks, bays, and swamps are among the habitats used by this widespread species.
+This widespread species occupies habitats such as ponds, rivers, creeks, bays, and swamps.
 Hooded mergansers breed from Canada to as far south as northern Florida and southern Louisiana.
 The situation changes during migration and winter, when many eastern hooded mergansers winter in the Southeast.

 While the other two mergansers are primarily fish-eaters, the hooded merganser has a more varied diet that not only includes small fish but also insects, crayfish, and other aquatic creatures.
 Like other mergansers, hoodeds dive for their food, apparently finding prey by sight.

 The female hooded merganser creates a shallow bowl at the bottom of a tree cavity or nest box, using whatever materials she finds there.
 She plucks down feathers from her undersides to line the nest.
-Up to a dozen white eggs are laid, which she incubates for up to 40 days.
-The young leave the nest at a day old and are attended by the female.
+Then she lays up to a dozen white eggs, which she incubates for up to 40 days.
+The mother also attends her young when they leave the nest at a day old.
 Hooded mergansers often lay their eggs in the nests of other hooded mergansers and wood ducks, leaving their young to be raised by another mother.

-The hooded merganser can change its head shape depending on whether its crest is raised or lowered.
+The hooded merganser can change its head shape depending on whether it raises or lowers its crest.